-The above-mentioned governing bodies are supported by three committees, each headed by a leader who is also a member of the Management Board or by a partner who report directly to the Management Board.
-Finally, the various support functions of PwC are responsible for supporting PwC's leadership, comprising of the equity partners, and staff in realising PwC's vision and strategic objectives.
-The leadership culture of PwC Denmark is We have a vision of being the professional services organisation in Denmark that creates most value for our relations."

-based on a number of key values and a Code of Conduct which are crucial to the way in which our leaders and staff act.
+The above-mentioned governing bodies are supported by three committees, each headed by a leader who is also a member of the Management Board or by a partner who reports directly to the Management Board.
+Finally, the various support functions of PwC are responsible for supporting PwC's leadership, comprising the equity partners, and staff in realising PwC's vision and strategic objectives.
+The leadership culture of PwC Denmark is based on a number of key values and a Code of Conduct which are crucial to the way in which our leaders and staff act.